rchavik/croogo-nuxt-clean-blog/README.md

-# Nuxtified plugin for CakePHP
+# Nuxtified plugin for Croogo

 ## Setup